 - Freeze-Dried Tubifex Worms (Find The Best Price)

 Again, you do not need to use each of these foods.
 Instead, pick one or two and use them alongside a good flake, pellet, or granule food.
-You may want to switch them up every two or three months, however, your angelfish may develop a favorite and not eat other foods you try them on.
+You may want to switch them up every two or three months, but your angelfish may develop a favorite and not eat other foods you try them on.

 When picking a good commercial flake, pellet, or granule, there are too many options to list, so I will provide a few links below to some that I would recommend.
 Most of these foods will suit all fish in your tank, making them very convenient.